What Is Integrated Facilities Management (IFM) & Why FMs Consolidate Tasks

 5. Fewer Property Management Risks to Track

-6. Reduced Costs (In the Long Term)
+6. Lower Costs in the Long Term

 How Does IFM Compare to Other FM Service Strategies?